isa-ulisboa/greends-pml/README.md

 </details>

 <details markdown="block">
-<summary> Higher level machine learning: fastai and gradio (April 24, 2024): accessing data, creating and training a model with fastai, saving and deploying models</summary>
+<summary> Higher level deep learning (April 24, 2024): accessing data, creating and training a model with fastai, saving and deploying models with gradio</summary>

-In the first session (*Introduction*) we discussed a short script in using the high level package `fastai` to implement a pre-trained convolutional neural network and apply it to classify images downloaded from the internet.
-Now that we have seen how machine learning models are created and trained with PyTorch, we go back to higher level programming tools (like fastai) that make the process easier and more efficient.
+In the first session (*Introduction*) we discussed a short script using the high level package `fastai` to implement a pre-trained convolutional neural network and apply it to classify images downloaded from the internet.
+Now that we have seen how machine learning models are created and trained with PyTorch, we go back to higher level programming tools (like `fastai`) that make the process easier and more efficient.
 In session *Introduction*, it was suggested watching video Lesson 1 of [Practical Deep Learning for Coders 2022](https://course.fast.ai/) where the classifier was fine-tune to classify bird and forest images (you might watch it again to refresh ideas).
 The video in Lesson 2 "Deployment" in [Practical Deep Learning for Coders 2022](https://course.fast.ai/) uses the same techniques but goes further and cover new topics like

 Notebooks:
 - Lesson1_02_saving_a_basic_fastai_model.ipynb; short notebook that shows how to fine tune a pretrained model and save the fine tuned model as a pikkle file `.pkl`.
-- Lesson2_edited_book_02_production.ipynb; notebook for the bear example, where 1) images are downloaded from the web (as in assignment #1)
+- Lesson2_edited_book_02_production.ipynb; notebook for the bear example, where 1) images are downloaded from the web (as in assignment #1); 2) the data set is cleaned; 3) the model is fine tuned and saved;
 - **Assignment #7**:
   - Create your own Hugging Face Place to deploy a classification model your created.
-  - Each student should create a video (3' maximum) explaning how they used `gradio` the deployment,  and should submit the video and the link to file in their GitHub repository where the modified script is available.
+  - Each student should create a video (3' maximum) explaning how they saved their model, and how they used `gradio` for deployment, and the files and application in their Hugging Face Place.
+Submit the video and the link to the following files in their GitHub repository: (1) python code that creates and saves the model; (2) python script using gradio for the deployment; (3) URL of the Hugging Face Place where the model is deployed.
   - Submission deadline: Wednesday, May 1st.
 </details>